aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

 This triggers the service pipeline for *hello-web*.
 You can monitor the progress of the pipeline using the AWS CodePipeline console.

 Repeat the same steps for the `hello-backend` service.
-Start by cloning the git repo from the `hello-backend` service pipeline and copy the supplied manifest file:
+Start by cloning the git repo from the `hello-backend` service pipeline stack and copy the supplied manifest file:
 ```
 backend_repo_url=$(aws cloudformation describe-stacks \
   --stack-name hello-backend-pipeline \